 If you need help in identifying which keywords to include, you can use Jobscan’s resume scanner.
 It scans your resume and matches it with the job description.

 In this example, the job seeker failed to include several hard skills in the job description.
-If a recruiter searches for a candidate with knowledge on Android and types “android” as part of the criteria, this resume will not appear in the search results.
+If a recruiter searches for a candidate with knowledge of compliance policies or health information technology, this resume will not appear in the search results.

 There are 3 basic resume formats but we recommend using a hybrid resume format.
 The hybrid format showcases both your core skills and work experience.